Hartland Area Project

 “But he (Thoreau) at least, is content, His soul was made for the noblest society; he had a short life exhausted the capabilities of this world, wherever there is knowledge, wherever there is virtue, wherever there is beauty, he will find a home.” --Emerson

 XI.
-Argriculture – The Crouse Farm
+Agriculture – The Crouse Farm

 Since agriculture was the primary industry of the area, Mr. Crouse established another department in the Hartland Area Project for agricultural projects.
-A fifteen-hundred acre farm, property of the Crouse family since 1844, was donated to the raising of pure bred stock and certified seed.
+A fifteen-hundred-acre farm, property of the Crouse family since 1844, was donated to the raising of pure-bred stock and certified seed.
 Although the farm operated on a commercial basis, it proved to be of educational value to the schools and farmers of the community.

 Local farmers could request specific aid through the Hartland Area Project on subjects such as milk and cream testing, soil testing, seed germination tests, poultry culling, grafting, budding and spray information, and information on methods for culture of specific crops.
 Aid was volunteered to farmers who were hesitant to ask for help or who overlooked things of importance in their agricultural work.